 There are multiple ways that individuals can get involved in citizen science projects, and these projects can take on a variety of configurations.
 For example, individuals may choose to find and collaborate on pre-existing projects rather than start their own.
 Existing projects are often offered by professional citizen science organizations, neighborhood organizations, environmental agencies, and local park and wildlife services.
 Most existing projects have a specific, and often unique, focus that is set by the organization or agency conducting the project.
 For instance, a project may be designed to assist with the collection or generation of information needed to support the work of a decision-maker or advocate or to motivate individuals to engage with nature and science.

 Alternatively, individuals may design and initiate their own project, either for similar goals or with an eye toward regulatory or private enforcement of environmental laws.
 Individuals may start by identifying an issue in their communities (e.g., groundwater pollution, lead contamination, high asthma rates), and then develop a plan to collect and analyze samples near potential sources of the problem.
-They might then use these results to educate community members and decision-makers, including by submitting the results of their work to a regulatory agency (e.g., the local board of health or the state or federal Environmental Protection Agency) to petition the agency to take action necessary to protect the community (e.g., enforcement against a polluter).
+They might then use these results to educate community members and decision-makers, including by submitting the results of their work to a regulatory agency (e.g., the local board of health or the state or federal Environmental Protection Agency ("EPA") to petition the agency to take action necessary to protect the community (e.g., enforcement against a polluter).